 \section{Gate Search Space Simplification}

-Recovering an unknown Boolean circuit from oracle access can be viewed as a search problem over gate-type assignments that are consistent with the observed input-output (I/O) behavior and the given topology.
-For a circuit with $k$ gates drawn from the full two-input Boolean gate library $\Lset$ of $16$ primitive functions, the naive search space contains $|\Lset|^k = 16^k$ possible assignments that renders exhaustive exploration infeasible, even for circuits of moderate size.
+Recovering an unknown Boolean circuit from oracle access can be viewed as a search problem over gate-type assignments that are consistent with the observed I/O behavior and the given topology.
+For a circuit with $k$ gates drawn from the full two-input Boolean gate library $\Lset$ of $16$ primitive functions, the naive search space contains $|\Lset|^k = 16^k$ possible assignments that render exhaustive exploration infeasible, even for circuits of moderate size.

-By analyzing local structural patterns of the revealed topology, and applying topology-preserving logical equivalences, we identify classes of gates whose admissible types can be restricted to much smaller subsets of $\Lset$ (e.g.\ of size $3$ or $6$) without affecting the circuit’s overall I/O behavior.
-These restrictions yield an exponential reduction in the adversary’s search space.
-These topology-preserving simplification results form the algorithmic foundation of our optimized SAT-based function recovery attack (\S\ref{sec:advancedAttack}).
+By analyzing local structural patterns of the revealed topology, and applying topology-preserving logical equivalences, we identify classes of gates whose admissible types can be restricted to much smaller subsets of $\Lset$ (e.g.\ of size $3$ or $6$) without affecting the circuit's overall I/O behavior.
+These restrictions lead to an exponential reduction in the adversary's search space.
+Together, these topology-preserving simplifications provide a preprocessing step that reduces the candidate search space for SAT-based function recovery.